A plethystic chain rule: An application

 with $g$ supported on $t$ rows. \end{enumerate} \end{thm}

-Notice that any $f\in\Rep^d$ is supported on $d$ columns and $d$ rows (see \Cref{rmk:N minore di d}), so $\D_s(f)$ is supported on $d-1$ columns and $d-1$ rows; so the hypotheses are sharp.
-We are going to prove the theorem in \Cref{section:proof of columns}; now we see a nice consequence about plethysm coefficients.
+Notice that any $f\in\Rep^d$ is supported on $d$ columns and $d$ rows (see Remark \ref{rmk:N minore di d}), so $\D(f)$ is supported on $d-1$ columns and $d-1$ rows; so the hypotheses are sharp.
+We are going to prove the theorem in Section \ref{section:proof of columns}; now we see a consequence about plethysm coefficients.